orangejuice/blog/data/activity/movie-渔光曲-1934/record.en.md

 date: 2022-12-06 07:04:38+08:00
 douban:
   rating: 7.8
-  subtitle: 1934 / Mainland China / Drama / Cai Chusheng / Wang Renmei and Han Langen
+  subtitle: 1934 / Mainland China / Drama / Cai Chu-Sheng / Renmei Wang, Langan Han
 ---

-It's quite primitive with silent film dubbing, and the jittery images are scary.
-The video equipment is decent, the close-ups of the characters are especially good-looking.
-The sound and picture quality are too poor, historical value surpasses artistic value.
-There isn't much else to say.
-As for the plot, what leaves a deep impression on me is, they are truly poor, when they are horrified, they genuinely let go of their possessions, it makes me feel sorry for their things...
+Quite primitive, silent movie with dubbed voice, the shaky footage is frightening.
+The recording equipment is decent, close-up shots of characters look particularly good.
+Both sound effects and visuals are poor; its historical value exceeds its artistic value.
+That’s all there is.
+As for the plot, what struck me was the genuine portrayal of poverty, the shocking moments of true loss, which made me really sympathize with the loss…